4 Of The Best Online Yoga Instructors That I’m Addicted To

 Image courtesy of Commune Yoga

-Shelby Heintzelman may not be a name that you’re familiar with (yet) but believe me, this woman might just change your world!
 Commune Yoga is owned by Carling Harps and Patrick Beach – two names you may be familiar with being that they are two of the most recognized names in modern yoga.

-Shelby earned her 300 hour yoga teaching certification at Awakening Yoga Academy, Carling and Patrick’s yoga teacher training academy so she’s got that really juicy and organic vibe woven throughout her classes.
-Having Carling and Patrick as her mentors, her style has been strongly influenced by them and that is reflected in her teaching.
-Her whimsical disposition, effortless movement, impeccable cueing, and creativity are really something special.
-Shelby exudes the principles of the 8 limbs of yoga.
+Shelby earned her 300 hour yoga teaching certification at Awakening Yoga Academy, Carling and Patrick’s yoga teacher training academy, so she’s got that really juicy and organic vibe this crew is known for woven throughout her classes.

 Commune Yoga is on the pricier side, but their small team of teachers are so dynamic that honestly, I think it’s worth it.
 If you’ve never tried a mobility flow with Carling Harps, your body is in for a real treat!